-Prerequisite: Pass in BBMS3014 Advanced Pharmacology
+Prerequisite: Pass in BBMS3014 Advanced Pharmacology Assessment: 40% continuous assessment; 60% examination.

 BBMS4002 Pharmaceutical Drug Development

 This course provides knowledge on the processes involved in the development of pharmaceutical products, including process validation, quality assurance, regulated manufacturing practices, and intellectual property protection.
 The development of products will be studied with an emphasis on quality, safety, and efficacy.